informalsystems/quint/doc/lang.md

 ### Runs

-A run represents a shape of a finite execution.
-In the simplest case, it does represent one concrete execution that is allowed by the specification.
+A run represents a finite execution.
+In the simplest case, it represents one _concrete_ execution that is allowed by the specification.
 In general, it is a sequence of actions, which prescribe how to produce one or more concrete executions, if such executions exist.

-**Discussion.** We have found that TLA+ is lacking a programmatic way of describing an example of a system execution.
+**Discussion.** We have found that TLA+ lacks a programmatic way of describing examples of system executions.
 Indeed, TLA+ has the notion of a behaviour (simply put, a sequence of states starting with `Init` and connected via `Next`).
 However, it is relatively hard to present a sequence of steps in TLA+ itself.
 For instance, counterexamples produced by TLC and Apalache are not first-class TLA+ citizens.
-In theory, TLA+ has the operator `\cdot` whose semantics is sequential composition of two actions.
+In theory, TLA+ has the operator `\cdot`, representing the sequential composition of two actions.
 However, we have never seen this operator being used in practice.

 #### Then